suvarnashukla1/Whac-A-Mole/README.md

 ## 🚀 Features

-- 🕹️ Classic whac-a-mole gameplay
+- 🕹️ Classic whac-a-mole gameplay with timer
 - 📱 Fully responsive design for all screen sizes
 - 🔁 Replayability with reset and replay options and score counting.
 - 🎨 Simple and clean UI with animations